tarini-mi7/surfs_up/README.md

 Less than 3/4 of daily rainfall measurements, over a three year period, show less than 0.14 inches.
 This data, modified from work done in the module, shows that average rainfall is fairly light.
 This means that you don't have to worry about bad weather at the beach or your triple-scoop sundae having an unwanted topping of rain drops.

 ## Summary
-In short, Oahu is a great place to invest in a surf-and-ice cream shop.
-Why didn't I think of this?
-The weather is pleasant and moderate year-round.
+In short, Oahu is a great place to invest in a surf-and-scoop shop.
+The weather is pleasant and moderate throught the year.
 The lows are rarely too low and the highs are rarely too high.
 And while it may occasionally experience torrential downpours, most days are clear.

 If one wanted to expand this analysis with more data, I would suggest collecting: